Quillen cohomology of enriched operads: Conventions

 \begin{rem} The condition (S7) allows us to inherit [\cite{YonatanCotangent}, Proposition 3.2.1] for the work of $\S$\ref{s:cotangentcplx}.
-Briefly, the invertibility hypothesis requires that, for any $\C \in \Cat(\mathcal{S})$ containing a morphism $f$, localizing $\C$ at $f$ does not change the homotopy type of $\C$ whenever $f$ is already an isomorphism in $\Ho(\C)$.
-This condition is in fact pretty popular in practice.
+Roughly speaking, the invertibility hypothesis requires that, for any $\C \in \Cat(\mathcal{S})$ containing a morphism $f$, localizing $\C$ at $f$ does not change the homotopy type of $\C$ as long as $f$ is already an isomorphism in $\Ho(\C)$.
+This condition is in fact {quite common in practice}.
 According to \cite{Lawson}, if $\cS$ is a combinatorial monoidal model category satisfying (S1) and such that every object is cofibrant then $\cS$ satisfies the invertibility hypothesis.
 It also holds for dg modules over a commutative ring by [\cite{Toen}, Corollary 8.7], and for any simplicial monoidal model category, according to [\cite{Iandundas}, Theorem 0.9]. \end{rem}